African heritage of presidents of the United States: Warren G. Harding

 The rumors may have been sustained by a statement Harding allegedly made to newspaperman James W. Faulkner on the subject, which he perhaps meant to be dismissive: "How do I know, Jim?
 One of my ancestors may have jumped the fence."
 However, while there are gaps in the historical record, studies of his family tree have not found evidence of an African-American ancestor.

 Genetic testing of Harding's descendants in 2015 determined, with more than a 95% percent chance of accuracy, that he lacked sub-Saharan African forebears within four previous generations.

 Calvin Coolidge

 Calvin Coolidge's mother Victoria Moor was claimed to be of a mixed-race family in Vermont.
 Vaughn noted that her surname was derived from "Moor", a European term for people of North Africa.
 He failed to note that another meaning of her surname is the landscape feature of moor or bog.
 People's surnames were often based on such landscape features when surnames became generally adopted in 14th-century England.
 Moor/Moore is a common name in England, Scotland, and Ireland.
-However, this claim is legitimized by the common knowledge that the Moors conquered Eastern Europe and ruled over Spain for 700 years.